virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 * Still not finished with guest additions, seems that provision.ps1 is necessary for this?
 Probably the ISO is not available before.
 * How to make Vagrant virtualbox run on foreground?
+* Matt used postunattend in shutdown script (sysprep), why?
+How should I modify it for Windows 10?